woohoolabs/yin/README.md

         )
     );

-    // Responding with 201 Created status code and returning the new book resource return $jsonApi->createResponse()->created($document, $book);
+    // Responding with "201 Created" status code along with the new book document return $jsonApi->createResponse()->created($document, $book);
 }
 ```